hvwaldow/ncfilter.py/README.md

-#ncfilter.py
+# ncfilter.py

 A module that allows to create new netCDF files based on the information in an already existing one.
 Has a command-line interface.

 The meta-information (everything sans the data proper) is read into an internal data-structure in the class `NcFilter`.
 Methods of this class implement various operations on that meta-data.
 New actual data can be attached to existing or newly created variables. `NcFilter.write(outfile)` writes the new netCDF-file.

 New functionality can be added by deriving from `NcFilter` and utilizing the helper methods.
-The comand line interface for new functionality can be implemented by adding a function to the class `Commands`
+The comand line interface for new functionality can be implemented by adding a function to the class `Commands`.

-Two commands are implemented exemplarically:
+Two commands are implemented exemplary:

 1. The simple `delvar` command deletes a variable.
 2. The more complex `compress` packs all suitable variables in a file and saves with zip compression.

 The implementation of the `compress` command is based on a script by Dominik Brunner, Empa.

 ## Usage: